genebit/cv/README.md

-### Professional CV (Minified)
+### Professional CV

-Striped version of the original, removing only the following:

-- Relevant Coursework
-- Certificates
-- Technical skills
+The full original version of my CV.